-Between the Cathedral and State Theatre is a little park with benches and a singing fountain and carillon that chimes every hour.
-It was a nice place to relax for a bit and wait for the sun to set.
+Right between the Cathedral and State Theatre is a little park with benches and a singing fountain and carillon that chimes every hour.
+It’s a nice place to relax for a bit and wait for the sun to set.

-I walked to the other end of the singing fountain and found the State Theatre, which dates back to 1788.
+At the other end of the singing fountain you’ll find the State Theatre, which dates back to 1788.
 This Renaissance building is home to drama, ballet and opera.

 It kind of looks like a fairytale castle, don’t you think?

-One of the things that struck me about Košice was the street art.
-And not just the colorful murals, but also sculptures, art installations and plaques.
+And speaking of street art….
+That’s one of the things that struck me about Košice.
+It wasn’t just the colourful murals, but also sculptures, art installations and plaques.
 The city is almost like an urban arts exhibition.

 Košice hasn’t always looked like this, but when it was chosen as the European Capital of Culture in 2013, it became a hotspot for wall art and attracted mural painters from Europe and Latin America.
 At first you don’t notice the murals, but the more you look, the more you’ll see.

 By the way, did you know that Andy Warhol was Slovakian?
-He was born in the US, but his real name was Andrej Varchola and his parents were from Eastern Slovakia.
-To honor him, Košice city has placed a series of Andy Warhol style high-heel shoes around town.
+He was born in the US, but his birth name was Andrej Varchola and his parents were from Eastern Slovakia.
+To honour him, Košice city has placed a series of Andy Warhol style high-heel shoes around town.
 This is one of them ↓

 During my time in Košice I was so lucky to be shown around by a local from the Tourism Board and she took me to some really fun, alternative places – places I would never have found had I been on my own.